awslabs/flowgger/README.md

 ```

 After having been decoded, records are reencoded in `format` format.
 Currently,
-only Greylog's GELF is supported.
+only Graylog's GELF is supported.

 Structured data from RFC5424 records show up in GELF data as additional fields.